RUTUJA-ASWAR/Summer-Olympics-Data-Analysis-Assignment/README.md

 _________________________

 ### About the Repository?
-You will learn about data analysis,numpy,pandas and matplotlib
+You will learn about data analysis,numpy,pandas and matplotlib.pyplot
 _________________________

 ### Features